greenham/v2w.app/README.md

-# volum.io
+# v2w.app

 ## Overview

-_volum.io_ is a volume-to-weight converter for the kitchen.
+[v2w.app](https://v2w.app) is a volume to weight converter for the kitchen.

 ![Screenshot of the app](./public/screenshot.png)